gsudre/lab_notes/139-rnaseq_imputation.md

  * does adding the sex covariate (and anything else) change the imputation results?
  * need to figure out what transformations are being done to the data in their script, in case we need to run PCA for nuisance
+ * try overrepresentation analysis between imputed and postmortem hits
+ * since I'm trying different permutations of these results, maybe using the R implementation of Webgestalt would be faster?

 # Useful references: